Princess Charlotte of Denmark: Marriage

-On 10 November 1810 in Amalienborg Palace, she married Prince William of Hesse-Kassel.
+On 10 November 1810, in Amalienborg Palace, she married Prince William of Hesse-Kassel.
 Her spouse was in Danish service from his youth, and the family lived in Denmark.
 The couple initially settled on Sankt Annæ Plads in central Copenhagen in what was called the Prince William Mansion.
 Later, the couple moved into the Brockdorff's Palace at Amalienborg.
-As their country residence they received Charlottenlund Palace, located on the shores of the Øresund Strait 10 kilometers north of Copenhagen.
+As their country residence, they received Charlottenlund Palace, located on the shores of the Øresund Strait 10 kilometres north of Copenhagen.